What is ACE Austin?

 - To support the needs of the campus community through supplemental academic enrichment and meaningful family engagement.

-- To help improve student outcomes in academics, attendance, behavior, grade-level advancement, and graduation rates.
+- To help improve student outcomes in academics, attendance, and behavior.

 - To provide a safe and supportive environment for students outside of school hours.